 Liz spent a bunch of years working in Learning and Development in Bay Area tech companies.
 Previously, she hopped around the world doing many different things like teaching English in Canada and Spain, fashion in London and Mexico, investment management research in Ireland, and scuba diving in Honduras.
 She studied English Literature in college and enjoys creative writing and theatre.

 Mai is a poet whose interests have led to an eclectic career so far spanning HIV research and education, community organizing, oral history, and horticulture.
 Most recently, he led a job training program in sustainable land care for incarcerated people.
 Mai is excited about being part of the RC community and exploring New York with Rosie the dog.

 As a life-long unschooler, Nick was lucky to have lots of freedom to direct his own education growing up.
 He fell in love with programming by fumbling around with BASIC on an Apple IIe and making silly adventure games in HyperCard.
 Nick wears many hats at RC, and even gets to occasionally program.
-Nick's primary hobby outside of work is New York: Its history, architecture, food, transportation, and everything else about the city.
+Nick's primary hobbies outside of work are New York (its history, architecture, food, transportation, and everything else about the city) and learning Mandarin.

 Rachel studied journalism and creative writing in college and spent the next few years working in the fashion industry.
-She’s excited to learn to code in-between planning events, wrangling calendars, and making sure everything at the Recurse Center runs smoothly.
-Rachel is a life-long New Yorker and a second generation comic book nerd.
+She handles admissions and the retreat, and generally makes sure everything at the Recurse Center runs smoothly.
+Rachel is a life-long New Yorker and moonlights as a comic book writer.